Tinley Park, Illinois

 What is the Land Use Allocation in Tinley Park, IL?

-The following table illustrates how land is allocated for various uses within the Tinley Park, IL as defined by city ordinances.
+The following table illustrates how land is allocated for various uses within Tinley Park, IL as defined by city ordinances.

 Permitted Use TypePermitted Use Sub TypePercentageArea(sq. m)